 We know a lot of people have said they are coming and we expect a great turnout of visitors.
 However, those of you that want to exhibit your skills and abilities need to register at the eventbrite page or we won’t reserve any space for you.
 Click on the Register button on the Maketopolis Web Page.

-On Saturday, December 14 at 1pm, Eli and Alex will put on an intro to Circuit Bending workshop.
+On Saturday, March 15 at 1pm, Eli and Alex will put on an intro to Circuit Bending workshop.
 Attendees will hack various toys (which will be provided but attendees are encouraged to bring their own) and get them to produce weird and wonderful sounds!